vinaya » pli-tv-pvr » Parivāra

 2. Atthavasavagga

-2. The sub-chapter on reasons
+2. The subchapter on reasons

 Dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.